Home » Articles posted by Judy Lamborn

 FROM THE DIOCESE:

 CATHOLIC FORUM/RELEVANT RADIO: Listen to Catholic Forum each week.
-This week, tune in for our annual Easter program featuring Bishop Koenig’s Easter message to the people of the Diocese of Wilmington.
+May 31/June 1 – This week, tune in to hear an interview with Francis Pileggi, Esq., and learn about the work of the Wilmington Chapter of Legatus.
 The Catholic Forum podcast on Apple, Spotify, iHeartRadio, Amazon Music podcasts and YouTube.com/DioceseofWilm debuts every Wednesday at 12:00 pm and on Relevant Radio 640 every Saturday afternoon at 1:30 pm.
 More information is available at https://cdow.org/ministries/catholic-forum-podcast-radio-program/

 Are you a Jeopardy watcher?
 Do you participate in Trivia Challenges?